Moisturising Hair Mask

 - Dry, colour treated hair -overnight if your hair is thick/coarse.
 Otherwise, anything from 2 to 4 hours.
 Try a plastic cap to add heat intensity to the treatment.

 Is Hair Mask better than Conditioner?

-Not better, just more concentrated.
-Conditioner should work in partnership with your shampoo.
-Your conditioner’s job is to add moisture and seal the cuticle.
+Not better, more concentrated.
+Your conditioner should work in partnership with your shampoo.
+Its job is to add moisture and seal the cuticle.

-Because the moisturising hair mask is an intensive hair treatment it works to combat the damage from heated styling or exposure to environmental factors such as the weather, colour treatments or other damage.
+Because the moisturising hair mask is an intensive treatment, it combats the damage from heated styling or exposure to environmental factors such as the weather, colour treatments or other damage.

 How often should you use a Moisturising Hair Mask?